plone/volto/docs/source/getting-started/install.md

 There are three processes continuously running when you have a working Volto website:

 1. A frontend web application running in your browser (JavaScript)
-2. A NodeJS server process that delivers the JavaScript to the client and does {term}`server-side rendering` (SSR) of your pages on first request (JavaScript, the Razzle package is used for SSR)
+2. A Node.js server process that delivers the JavaScript to the client and does {term}`server-side rendering` (SSR) of your pages on first request (JavaScript, the Razzle package is used for SSR)
 3. A Plone server process that stores and delivers all content through a REST API (Python)